 - Details of the insurance and insurance levels should be specified in the contract and meet the College's minimum Insurance Requirements

-- It will be expected that along with the contract, a Certificate of Insurance will be sent to the Controller naming The Trustees of Union College as an additional insured with the appropriate insurance levels.
+- It will be expected that a Certificate of Insurance will be sent along with the contract naming The Trustees of Union College as an additional insured with the appropriate insurance levels.

 - The CIO will review with the Administrative Systems Advisory Committee to help vet new systems that impact enterprise processes (as needed).